psliwa/PHPPdf/README.markdown

 * attribute - simple attribute declaration, direct child of "stylesheet" tag.
 Required attributes of this element: name - attribute name, value - attribute value
 * enhancement - complex attribute declaration, direct child of "stylesheet" tag.
 Required attributes of this element: name - complex attribute name
 * placeholders - defines placeholders for parent tag.
 Children tags of placeholder are specyfic for every parent tag.
-* metadata - defines metadata of pdf document, direct child of document root (TODO: not implemented yet)
+* metadata - defines metadata of pdf document, direct child of document root
 * behaviours - defines behaviours for parent tag.
 Supported behaviours: href, ref, bookmark, note (action as same as for attributes with as same as name)

 <a name="attributes"></a>
 Attributes
 ----------------

-* width and height: rigidly sets height and width, there are no units.
+* width and height: rigidly sets height and width, supported units are described in separate [section](#units).
 Relative values in percent are supported.
 * margin (margin-top, margin-bottom, margin-left, margin-right): margin similar to margin from HTML/CSS.
 Margins of simblings are pooled.
 For side margins possible is "auto" value, it works similar as in HTML/CSS.
 * padding (padding-top, padding-bottom, padding-left, padding-right): works similiar as in HTML/CSS
 * font-type - font name must occurs in fonts.xml config file, otherwise exception will be thrown